paulgevers/autopkgtest/doc/README.package-tests.rst

 Autopkgtest - Defining tests for Debian packages
 ================================================

-This document describes how the autopkgtest tester core (the program ``adt-run``) interprets and executes tests found in Debian source packages.
+This document describes how autopkgtest interprets and executes tests found in Debian source packages.

 Overview
 --------